A Successful Failure: Production

-This film is based on the short story,"Your Uncle William" by Michael Kane, published in The Saturday Evening Post.
+This film is based on the short story "Your Uncle William" by Michael Kane, published in The Saturday Evening Post.

 William Collier signed in June 1934.
 The film marked Lucile Gleason's return to movies after a break.
 Arthur Lubin became attached to direct in July.

 In August 1934 the film was officially put on Monogram's slate.

 It was the first film directed by Arthur Lubin who had been an actor and had directed theatre.
-He says it was shot in five days.
+Lubin says it was shot in five days.
+Another account he says it was six days and estimates his fee was $500.

 Reception

 Lubin said "when it was reviewed in The Hollywood Reporter the headline was 'A Successful Failure: Aptly Titled'.
 I didn't think I'd ever be able to direct again!"
-However he went on to direct two more films for Monogram, launching his career.
+However he went on to direct two more films for Monogram, thus launching his career.